RyanLHicks/nuclear_reactors_sql/README.md

   - Window functions
   - Multi Step CTEs
   - Sub queries
+  - Joins

 ### ⚙️ What I Learned From This Project:
   - SQL can be used in almost any field with the right data sets.
   - The wide variety of queries that can be used to find unique questions from large data sets in an instant.
   - How to extract data effiently using AI and distribute the data it into tables.
   - Making visualizations and limiting certain queires to give a snap shot.
   - That aggregation functions are great at finding totals and effiency related statistics while CTEs are great at finding percentages from a whole and percent growth statistics.

 ### 🔭 The Future:
-  #### I hope to continue making SQL projects to subjects that intrest me so I can get a better grasp on this SQL and have fun with various topics.
+  #### I hope to continue making SQL projects to subjects that interest me so I can get a better grasp on this SQL and have fun with various topics.
 Making this project allowed me to get more comfortable with using SQL in everyday life.
-I hope to work on other projects that include: organic chemistry, real estate, retial, and hope to make a positive impact for the people around using data to our advantage.
+I hope to work on other projects that include organic chemistry, real estate, retail, and hope to make a positive impact for the people around using data to our advantage.
+Though nuclear reactors is incredibly niche, I can generalize the questions asked here and translate similar processes in data extraction to broader and more real-life job-related scenarios with retail, technology, and logistics.

 ### 🧰 Reources Utilized:
   - DBeaver
   - PostgreSQL